LGN520/farreach-public/README.md

 - Paths for raw statistics and aggregated results
 	- Under static pattern with server rotation
-		- {main client} and {secondary client} should dump raw statistics into benchmark/output/{workloadname}-statistics/{method}-static{server rotation scale}-client{physicalidx}.out (e.g., benchmark/output/workloada-statistics/farreach-static16-client0.out)
+		- {main client} and {secondary client} should dump raw statistics into `benchmark/output/{workloadname}-statistics/{method}-static{server rotation scale}-client{physicalidx}.out` (e.g., benchmark/output/workloada-statistics/farreach-static16-client0.out)
 	- Under dynamic pattern without server rotation
-		- {main client} and {secondary client} should dump raw statistics into benchmark/output/{workloadname}-statistics/{method}-{dynamic pattern}-client{physicalidx}.out (e.g., benchmark/output/synthetic-statistics/farreach-hotin-client0.out)
+		- {main client} and {secondary client} should dump raw statistics into `benchmark/output/{workloadname}-statistics/{method}-{dynamic pattern}-client{physicalidx}.out` (e.g., benchmark/output/synthetic-statistics/farreach-hotin-client0.out)
 	- If you use manual way as in [Section 4](#4-running-workloads-manual-evaluation) for evaluation
 		- As the paths of raw statistics do NOT have other parameter information (e.g., write ratio or skewness), **you need to aggregate the raw statistics before running the next experiment, which may overwrite them**
 			- You can refer to [Section 5](#5-aggregate-statistics) to get aggregated results for the current experiment
 			- You can also backup the raw statistics files for the current experiment if necessary, which will be overwritten next time
 		- Note: the scripts of automatic way for evaluation in [Section 3](#3-running-experiments-automatic-evaluation) will automatically aggregate and backup raw statistics, so you do NOT need to do it manually

-+ **Slight larger numbers of evaluation results** (take hotin pattern in exp_dynamic as an example)
++ **Larger numbers of evaluation results in AE version**
+	- Take hotin pattern in exp_dynamic as an example
 		- In the evaluation version, FarReach can achieve around 0.23MOPS (nocache/netcache achieve 0.13MOPS) in Exp#7 and Exp#8
 		- In the latest AE version, FarReach can achieve around 0.28MOPS (nocache/netcache achieve 0.16MOPS) in Exp#7 and Exp#8
 	- Main reason
 		- In the evaluation version, each server in our testbed only has 24 CPU cores
-		- However, in the latest AE version, due to the unavailability of our evaluation testbed, we use a new testbed where each server has 48 CPU cores, which can process loading phase more quickly and hence incur fewer write stalls
+		- However, in the latest AE version, due to the unavailability of our evaluation testbed, we use a new testbed where each server has 48 CPU cores
+		- More computation resources in servers can improve the performance of key-value storage
 	- Secondary reason
 		- In the evaluation version, we kill servers immediately after storing 100M records into server-side KVS for loading phase
-			- When we evaluate dynamic workload patterns, server-side KVS still have background compression operations (caused by writes of loading phase) and hence incur some write stalls to undermine performance
+			- During evaluation, server-side KVS still have background compression operations (caused by writes of loading phase) and hence incur some write stalls to reduce performance
 		- However, in the latest AE version, we kill servers 10 minutes after storing 100M records into server-side KVS for loading phase, such that all background compression operations caused by writes of loading phase will be completed
-			- When we evaluate dynamic workload patterns, server-side KVS will NOT perform compression operations for writes of loading phase and hence NOT incur write stalls
+			- During evaluation, server-side KVS will NOT perform compression operations for writes of loading phase and hence NOT incur write stalls
-	- Summary
+	- Summary: **we emphasize that the results are still reasonable**
-		- First, **the performance is also strongly related with the power of specific testbed**, so it is **reasonable** to have slightly larger numbers under a more powerful testbed
+		- First, **the performance is also strongly related with the power of specific testbed**, so it is **reasonable** to have larger numbers under a more powerful testbed
-		- Second, we emphasize that the performance changes are minor and both versions can achieve a fair comparison between FarReach and baselines, thus **the throughput of nocache/netcache is always around 57% of that of farreach in each version**, which does **NOT affect our conclusions**
+		- Second, both versions can achieve a fair comparison between FarReach and baselines, which does **NOT affect our conclusions**
+			- Example of hotin pattern in exp_dynamic: the throughput of nocache/netcache is always around 57% of that of farreach in each version